 The CSU offers more than 1,600 bachelor's and master's degree programs in some 240 subject areas.
 Many of these programs are offered so that students can complete all upper division and graduate requirements by part-time, late afternoon, and evening study.
 In addition, a variety of teaching and school service credential programs are available.
-A limited number of doctoral degrees are offered jointly with the University of California and with private institutions in California.
+A number of doctoral degrees are offered jointly with the University of California and with private institutions in California.

-Enrollments in fall 1999 totaled 359,719 students, who were taught by over 20,600 faculty.
+Enrollments in fall 2000 totaled 368,252 students, who were taught by more than 21,225 faculty members.
 The system awards more than half of the bachelor's degrees and 30 percent of the master's degrees granted in California.
 Some 1.94 million persons have been graduated from CSU campuses since 1960.